siplab-gt/cleo/CONTRIBUTING.md

 ```

 ## Style
-We will use Black formatting.
-The easiest way is to enable Black as the formatter in
+We will use Black-style formatting, as implemented (faster) by Ruff.
-your IDE with auto-formatting on save.
+The easiest way is to enable Ruff as the formatter in your IDE with auto-formatting on save.

 ## Linting
 I was going to lint using flake8 but then I realized, this is a small research code package!
 We don't need super pretty, consistent code.
 Just try to follow Python conventions and use Black.